Ezequiel Duran Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.4 K/9, the eighth-best in the league.
+- The Reds pitching staff ranks seventh in MLB with a collective 9.4 strikeouts per nine innings.

-- The Reds have a 5.02 team ERA that ranks 25th across all MLB pitching staffs.
+- The Reds' 5.06 team ERA ranks 25th among all MLB pitching staffs.

-- Reds pitchers combine to allow the 10th-fewest home runs in baseball (22 total, one per game).
+- Reds pitchers combine to rank 12th in baseball in home runs allowed (24 total, one per game).

-- Lodolo (2-1) takes the mound for the Reds in his fifth start of the season.
-He has a 4.98 ERA in 21 2/3 innings pitched, with 31 strikeouts.
+- The Reds will look to Weaver (0-1) in his second start of the season.

-- In his last time out -- in relief on Sunday -- the left-hander threw 2/3 innings against the Pittsburgh Pirates while surrendering hits.
+- In his last time out on Thursday, the righty threw six innings against the Pittsburgh Pirates, allowing four earned runs while surrendering four hits.

-- The 25-year-old has put together a 4.98 ERA and 12.9 strikeouts per nine innings in four games this season, while allowing a batting average of .326 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.